crownshield-sec/soc-portfolio/projects/phishing-triage-01/README.md

 - Assessed phishing risk and likely attacker objective.
 - Documented containment recommendations and escalation guidance.

-The reported email was reviewed to identify suspicious sender characteristics, message content indicators, and embedded phishing elements.

 ## Email Artifact Analysis

 The reported email was reviewed to identify suspicious sender characteristics, message content indicators, and embedded phishing elements.